The 15 Best Pierce Brosnan Performances, Ranked

 9. The World's End (2013)

 Following in the footsteps of his Bond predecessor Timothy Dalton, who appeared in Edgar Wright's "Hot Fuzz," Pierce Brosnan has a cameo in "The World's End."
-The culmination of Wright's "Cornetto Trilogy" revolves around middle-aged alcoholic Gary King (Simon Pegg), who reunites his boyhood pals (Nick Frost, Martin Freeman, Eddie Marsan, and Paddy Considine) to complete a fabled 12-stop pub crawl known as The Golden Mile.
+The culmination of Wright's "Cornetto Trilogy" revolves around middle-aged alcoholic Gary King (Simon Pegg), who reunites his boyhood pals (Nick Frost, Martin Freeman, Eddie Marsan, and Patrick George Considine) to complete a fabled 12-stop pub crawl known as The Golden Mile.
 Longstanding resentments are only the start of the lads' troubles when they realize their quaint hometown of New Haven is ground zero for a takeover of Earth by body-snatching "blanks."

 At The Beehive, the ninth stop on their boozy odyssey, the crew encounters their childhood teacher Mr. Shepherd (Brosnan), who immediately reveals his sympathetic alliance with the alien invaders.
 Brosnan somehow simultaneously serves up paternal warmth, intelligence, and menace all within a single scene.
 His screen time is limited, but he makes a lasting impression.
 Now, if only Wright would recruit Daniel Craig for a future project.
 Given his recent streak of great comical performances, he'd fit right in.